JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The [.NET](net.md) build runner now supports earlier versions of Visual Studio and MSBuild.
 Currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.

+### Known Issues
+{id="known-issues-202013"}

+* If you try to re-run a build that has an artifact dependency but not snapshot dependency on another build, the _Re-run build_ dialog will not load.
+This issue will be fixed in TeamCity 2020.1.4.
+To workaround it in version 2020.1.3, follow [this instruction](https://youtrack.jetbrains.com/issue/TW-67351#focus=Comments-27-4355962.0-0).

 ## Changes from 2020.1.1 to 2020.1.2

 * Mercurial support has been dropped for our Windows Server Core agent Docker images.
 If you need to use Mercurial on Windows Server Core agents, consider pulling the previous version of the agent Docker image – 2020.1.1.